A child with impetigo near his mouth

 If your child has recurring impetigo, or doesn’t respond to treatment, the GP may decide to do further tests or refer your child to a dermatologist.
 It is possible that the bacteria that causes impetigo is present in your child’s nose and this may need treating with an antibiotic cream.

-Read more about impetigo at Net Doctor or NHS Choices
+Read more about impetigo at https://www.nhs.uk/conditions/impetigo

 Written by Dorothy Lepkowska for the Alliance